The Group

 Sanjana Moodbagil

-Sanjana was a Mitacs Globalink Intern from India and an undergraduate student in the Information Science and Engineering program at the BMS College of Engineering in Bangalore.
-Sanjana has expertise in computer science, cloud computing, and data analysis, and Sanjana's summer (2019) project focused on the development and application of a computer program to estimate groundwater recharge rates from groundwater hydrographs using the water table fluctuation method.
+Sanjana was a Mitacs Globalink Intern from India and formerly an undergraduate student in the Information Science and Engineering program at the BMS College of Engineering in Bangalore.
+Sanjana has expertise in computer science, cloud computing, and data analysis, and her summer (2019) project focused on the development and application of a computer program to estimate groundwater recharge rates from groundwater hydrographs using the water table fluctuation method.
 Sanjana also assisted in controller programming for new sensors under development in the lab.
-After leaving our lab, Sanjana pursued graduate studies at the University of Southern California (Los Angeles).
+After leaving our lab, Sanjana completed a Master's degree at the University of Southern California (Los Angeles).

 Shaswata Sen

 Shaswata was a Mitacs Globalink Intern from the Department of Civil Engineering, Jadavpur University, India.
 Shaswata worked on several related ‘heat as a groundwater tracer’ projects, including code development and field data collection.
 Shaswata previously held a Science Academies’ Summer Research Fellowship to study saltwater intrusion in coastal aquifers.
-After completing an undergraduate degree, Shaswata finished his Master's degree at Karlsruhe Institute of Technology and will soon undertake a PhD in the US.
+After completing an undergraduate degree, Shaswata finished his Master's degree at Karlsruhe Institute of Technology and is now a PhD candidate at Texas A&M University.

 Megan Ramirez

 Megan was a Mitacs Globalink Intern from Universidad Internacional near Mexico City.
 In the summer of 2018, Megan designed, built, and installed multi-level stream- and pond-bed temperature sensor rods for tracing vertical groundwater fluxes.
-Megan's primary field site was Sable Island (see picture) where the groundwater-sourced ponds are rapidly shrinking.
+Megan's primary field site was Sable Island where the groundwater-sourced ponds are rapidly shrinking.
+Megan now works internationally on coral reef restoration initiatives.